Visiting Oktoberfest or are you looking for some delicious Oktoberfest food ideas?

 These are almonds coated in sugar and roasted and stirred continuously over a fire.

-It's a soup with round-shaped large liver dumplings and it's one of the less expensive foods at the Oktoberfest.
+It's a clear soup with round-shaped large dumplings which are made of liver.
+It's one of the least expensive foods at the Oktoberfest.

 Lebkuchen hearts are giant decorated heart-shaped Lebkuchen cookies.